 Amy kicked-off by talking us through ways of working to manage a digital project.

-Project management is a discipline brimming with methodologies, such as agile, scrum and waterfall – each which have plus points but also draw backs if applied by the book to each and every project.
+Project management is a discipline brimming with methodologies, such as agile, scrum and waterfall.
+Each methodology has plus points, but can be restrictive if applied by the book to each and every project.

-As such, Amy recommended cherry picking the bits from each methodology that best suit your business or project as opposed to taking a one-size fits all approach.
+As such, Amy recommended cherry-picking the bits from each methodology that best suit your business or project.
+This works better than taking a one-size fits all approach.

 Drip feed results

-To ensure that your project is on the right track and in line with the client’s expectations, Amy suggested drip feeding results by releasing something to the client little and often.
+To ensure that your project is on the right track and in line with the client’s expectations, Amy suggested drip feeding results.
+This means releasing something to the client little and often.

 Not only is this a way of checking you are on the same page, but it builds rapport and reassures the client that progress is being made.